turingschool/front-end-curriculum/lessons/module-3/react-router-v5.md

 If you have written a multi-page application, you may have wrestled with Webpack configs in order to get all your pages built successfully.
 </section>

 Fortunately, routing with React is easy!
-We just need to use a library called <a href="https://reacttraining.com/react-router/web/guides/quick-start" target="_blank">React Router</a>.
+We just need to use a library called <a href="https://v5.reactrouter.com/web/guides/quick-start" target="_blank">React Router</a>.

-> React Router allows us to conditionally render components based on the current url

 ### The Code